marquesarthur/python-experiment-pilot-tasks/descriptions/nytimes.md

 # New York Times web scrapper

-New York Times has an archive all its articles published at a given date: `https://www.nytimes.com/section/todayspaper?redirect_uri=https%3A%2F%2Fwww.nytimes.com%2F`
+New York Times has an archive with all its articles published articles at a given date: `https://www.nytimes.com/section/todayspaper?redirect_uri=https%3A%2F%2Fwww.nytimes.com%2F`

 An example of the articles is shown below